Federated Epidemic Surveillance: Methods

 \subsection{Fisher's method}

-The statistical tests based on Fisher's method and Pearson's method involve taking the logarithm of the $p$-values and summing them.
-The rationale behind the log sum approaches is that the $p$-value $F_{\text{Bin}}(c; n, \rho)$ is upper and lower bounded by exponential functions such as Equation \ref{eq:ulb}.
-(See Appendix Section 6 for the proof.)
+The statistical tests based on Fisher's method and Pearson's method involve taking the logarithm of the {\it p}-values and summing them.
+The rationale behind the log sum approaches is that the {\it p}-value $F_{\mathrm{Bin}}(c; n, \rho)$ is upper and lower bounded by exponential functions such as Equation \ref{eq10}.
+See {\it ``Proof for Equation 10"} Section of Supplementary Material for the details of the proof.